 Note: This blog post is from 2006.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.As CFML developers contemplate (or make the move to) CFEclipse, which is a CFML plug-in for the open source Eclipse editor, they will naturally have questions.
+And I may revise the content as necessary.As CFML developers contemplate (or make the move to) CFEclipse, which is a CFML plug-in for the open source Eclipse editor, they will naturally have questions.
 Does it support the features I want?
 What does it add?
 How easy is it to make the transition?

 I think most developers will find that it does what they want (tag insight, tag help, code snippets, and more), and it will do still more than they may expect.
 Still, it may trip some up at first as they make a transition.
 Changing editors is always a challenging proposition, just because we become so used to our current editor.
 Still, more and more developers are making the switch, and you may want to learn more about it.